South Australia

 (Photo © D. Nutting) advertisement

-Shop in Main St
+Unusual heritage? - Shop in Main Street

-(Photo © D. Nutting) Musikfest
+(Photo © D. Nutting) promotional sign - Musikfest

-The Hahndorf Town Band continues the
+The Hahndorf Town Band continues the musical traditions of the German immigrants.

 (Photo © D. Nutting) sign